pestich/pestich/README.md

 ## Hello, world! 🚀

-I'm Anatoliy Pestich, an aspiring programmer and a specialist in the fascinating field of Natural Language Processing.
+I'm Anatoliy Pestich, an aspiring programmer and a specialist in the fascinating field of NLP.
 I'm passionate about leveraging the power of technology to solve real-world problems, and NLP is my chosen path to make a meaningful impact.

 ## My Expertise